RyanGreenup/ai-tools/README.md

 # AI Tools
-AI Tools for ollama that provide a basic workflow for search, chat, rag and visualization.
+CLI in python that uses ollama to provide a basic workflow for search, chat, rag and visualization of docs and notes.
+I use this primarily for search and as an alternative to [open-webui](https://docs.openwebui.com/), so I don't have to leave my editor.

-Installi

 Read [the documentation](./docs/index.md) for more information.
+## Installation
 Install with poetry:

 ```sh